laravel-shift/filament-companies/README.md

 ⇂ Finally, run `npm run build` to compile the theme
 ```

-After completing the process for creating a custom theme for the company panel, add this package's vendor directory into the content array of the `tailwind.config.js` file that should be located in the `resources/css/filament/company/` directory of your application:
+Once the custom theme for the company panel is created, add this package's vendor directory to the `content` array in the `tailwind.config.js` file, located in `resources/css/filament/company/`:
 ```js
 export default {
     content: [